mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

 we can define it based on the existing similar class.

 .. important::
+   The fourth principle of object-oriented programming is that we build new classes from existing classes.
-   **Inheritance** is the fourth principle of object-oriented programming.
-We define a child (or sub) class based on a parent (or super) class.
+   **Inheritance** enables us to define a child (or sub) class based on a parent (or super) class.
 The child class inherits the features, both attributes and methods, of the parent class.
+The programmer can then add or modify attributes or methods of the child class.

 .. index:: inheritance; specialization